mlromramse/relax/readme.md

 Go to this url `http://localhost:8080` with both your favourite web browser and cUrl to see the difference.

+##### RelaxServerHandler
 The other built in handler manages a few tasks that can come in handy.
 First you can ask for `serverstats` which returns some statistics of the server.
 It is returned as json and can look like this:

 	{
 		server: "RelaxServer",
-		pid: "29807",
+		pid: "16773",
+		port: 8080,
-		activeThreads: 1,
+		activeThreads: 2,
-		requestCount: "8",
+		requestCount: "33065",
 		os: {
 			name: "Linux",
 			arch: "amd64",
 			version: "3.8.0-34-generic"
 		},
+		sysload: "3.34",
+		cors: 4,
+		process: {
+			mem%: 1,
-		peekTime: "507",
+			peekTime: 505,
-		residentMem: 28000000,
-		sharedMem: 11000000,
+			sharedMem: 10000000,
+			residentMem: 257000000,
-		cpu%: 0,
+			cpu%: 72
-		mem%: 0,
+		},
 		java: {
 			name: "Java HotSpot(TM) 64-Bit Server VM",
 			arch: "Oracle Corporation",
-			version: "1.8.0_31"
+			version: "1.7.0_76"
 		}
 	}

-_Some of these data items is collected from the underlying OS and most is returned on a Linux platform._

-_Always returned are everything except peekTime, residentMem, sharedMem, cpu% and mem%.
-The cpu% item tells the cpu utilization of this process only as do the other values._
+_Most of these data items is collected from the underlying OS.
+The sysload value is an system overall value.
+Process values is only returned on a Linux platform and are in bytes and milliseconds where applicable.
+The cpu% item tells the cpu utilization of this process only as do the other values within the process element._

 ## The RelaxClient